+The first step toward becoming a nail technician is to complete a nail technician program.
 Although it isn't always required, a number of nail technician programs require applicants to hold a high school diploma or its equivalent.
-Nail technician programs are available within cosmetology schools and will prepare graduates for state licensure.
+Nail technician programs are available within cosmetology schools and prepare graduates for state licensure.
 These programs combine both academic and practical training in the field.
-Students will learn about nail care applications, infectious control and customer service.
-The practical training will not only give students experience in the field, but will provide them with the skills necessary to create art on nails.
+Students learn about nail care applications, infectious control and customer service.
+The practical training not only gives students experience in the field, but also provides them with the skills necessary to create art on nails.
 Programs typically meet the minimum state clock hours needed for licensure.

 Step 2: Obtain Licensure

-The specific eligibility requirements for licensure will vary by state.
+After completing a program, nail technicians need to become licensed.
+The specific eligibility requirements for licensure vary by state.
 For example, Kentucky requires nail technicians to have 600 clock hours, while Florida mandates 240 hours.
 The U.S. Bureau of Labor Statistics notes that cosmetology applicants need to be at least 16 years old and be high school graduates, but prospective nail technicians should check with their state board of cosmetology for specific details.
-Each state will require that nail technicians pass a written and practical exam to obtain licensure.
+Each state requires that nail technicians pass a written and practical exam to obtain licensure.
 The written portion may include subjects in health and safety, nail technology and nail care.
 In the clinical portion, an individual may be required to demonstrate how to perform a manicure and additional nail treatments.

 To maintain licensure, nail technicians need to apply for renewal.
 The number of continuing education hours and the expiration period varies by state.
 Many states' licenses expire annually or every two years.
 Continuing education classes for manicurists or nail technicians may cover such topics as health and sanitation, state laws or advanced nail techniques.
 Many independent continuing education companies and cosmetology schools offer continuing education online.
 Students should be sure to research the validity of these organizations before enrolling.
 Many states have an approved educator list to reference.